munificent/craftinginterpreters/book/statements-and-state.md

 variables already support redefinition, so most of the machinery is there now.
 Mainly, we're missing an explicit assignment notation.

+### Assignment syntax

-As we'll see, that little `=` syntax is a little more complex than it might seem.
+That little `=` syntax is more complex than it might seem.
 Like most <span name="assign">C-derived</span> languages, assignment is an expression and not a statement.
 As in C, it is the lowest precedence expression form.
+That means the rule slots between `expression` and `equality`, the next lowest precedence
+expression:

 <aside name="assign">

 Assignment is a statement in Python.
 It's an expression in Go, but the increment and decrement operators `++` and `--`, which are syntactic sugar for an assignment, are statements.

 </aside>

-### Assignment syntax

-Because our grammar works from the lowest precedence up, that means we'll add it near the top of the rules, slotted between `expression` and `equality`, the next lowest precedence expression:

 ```lox
 expression  = assignment ;